-Family businesses, by the way, have always been the secret of success in other cities in the Veneto, and they were the backbone of the Venetian economy until 30 years ago: During the Covid-19 crisis, businesses in cities like Verona, Padua and Vicenza, fared a lot better as their activities aren’t focused on tourism only.
+Family businesses have always been the secret of success in other cities in the Veneto, and they were the backbone of the Venetian economy until 30 years ago: During the Covid-19 crisis, businesses in cities like Verona, Padua and Vicenza, fared a lot better as their activities aren’t focused on tourism only.

 During that period of transition ahead, Venetians need to find out what it takes to turn into a viable city: One with diversified activities, because this time, there won’t be an alternative.